27 August, 2019

 Fintech software development: Turning finance into code

 Founders of the biggest fintech companies in Europe agree that one of the most important factors that made their businesses successful were people.
-Well-educated, well-qualified, creative and involved people – among them, of course, software developers.
+Well-educated, well-qualified, creative and involved people – among them, of course, financial software developers.

 According to Stack Overflow, in 2018, there were about 5.5 million software engineers in Europe and, by the end of 2019, it will increase by another 0.5 million.
 It is well known that European developers are considered among world leaders in terms of skills, education and English proficiency.
 That is why many European cities (especially form Eastern and Central Europe) have recently become thriving outsourcing centres.
 But what does that mean in practice?

-- For many entrepreneurs, the above-mentioned skillset of European developers, combined with relatively low labour costs in the Central and Eastern Europe, makes fintech software development outsourcing a natural choice.
+- For many entrepreneurs, the above-mentioned skillset of European developers, combined with relatively low labour costs in the Central and Eastern Europe, makes fintech development outsourcing a natural choice.
 Due to the location and size of the European continent, it’s hard to imagine a better place to benefit from the nearshoring model with all its advantages.
-It’s a common practice that London- or Berlin-based companies outsource their software development to Central or Eastern Europe countries.
+It’s a common practice that London- or Berlin-based companies outsource their financial software development to Central or Eastern Europe countries.

 - More and more software development companies claim to specialize in delivering solutions for fintech companies.
 For sure, some of them really do, but a huge heading on somebody’s website is not what you should look for.
 Try to find out more about their process, approach and tech stack they use.
 It’s worth to pay attention to those that have some proven experience and have already delivered some (working!) fintech projects.

-- Specialization and experience in developing fintech products for the European market make engineers familiar with rules and regulations such as GDPR or PSD2.
+- Specialization and experience in developing fintech software development and products for the European market make engineers familiar with rules and regulations such as GDPR or PSD2.
 It’s crucial to understand and implement them correctly at the early stage of development.
 Just to give you an example, our developers took a step forward and created a special GDPR-compliant data masking tool.

 - Let’s be honest: no one likes to develop boring projects.
-And most fintech projects aren’t.
+And most fintech development services aren’t.
 Due to their diversity, technical advancement and specific requirements, they seem to be a considerable challenge for programmers.
 And that is a perfect match for ambitious devs.
 They don’t get bored, they have the opportunity to develop their skills and they don’t want to leave the project.
 Fintech development is just cool.
 A great treat for everyone involved.

 Each of the topics covered in this article could easily evolve into a separate, very comprehensive publication – but that wasn’t my goal.
 I just wanted to point out a few key factors that make the future of fintech companies in Europe look bright and promising.
 That’s my deeply held belief and I hope that I’ve also managed to convince you that’s true.
 To sum up: